push-based/ws-nx-summer2025/exercises/02-task-pipelines.md

 - How to visualize task dependencies using the task graph

 The task pipeline system is one of Nx's core features that makes it much easier to manage complex build processes in monorepos.

 ---
+👏 Lower your hand to show you've finished the exercise. 👏
+---

+## 🏃‍♂️‍➡️ Action Steps

+**👟 Next Step:**
+- Create a task pipeline in your repository by defining a dependsOn property for one task.

+**🧠 Discussion Topics:**
+- Do you already have a dependency relationship between tasks?
+Replace one of these with an Nx task pipeline.
+This could look like any of the following:
+  - A `README.md` file reminding developers to make sure to run one command first
+  - `npm build && npm test`
+  - Using the `npm-run-all` package with `run-s` and `run-p`
+- Do you have an existing task that would make more sense as two different dependent tasks?
+Clear signs of this are tasks with `and` in the name, e.g. `build-and-deploy`

+---